dlgeorge/dlgeorge.github.io/_pages/software.md

 featured_image: /images/pages/Kaust_confroom_crop1.jpg
 ---

-## Software developement
+## Software development

 #### Clawpack

-Clawpack is an open source and collaboratively developed software package for solving hyperbolic conservation laws (and related sytems of PDEs) utilizing adaptive finite volume wave propagation algorithms.
-See the Clawpack site ([clawpack.org](http://www.clawpack.org)) for an overview, documentation, and other information for developers and users.
+Clawpack is an open-source project and software package for solving hyperbolic conservation laws (and related sytems of PDEs) utilizing adaptive finite volume wave propagation algorithms.
+For an overview, documentation, or other information on how to use or contribute, see the official Clawpack site ([clawpack.org](http://www.clawpack.org)).
 The Clawpack source-code repositories can be accessed directly on github ([github.com/clawpack](https://github.com/clawpack)).

 #### GeoClaw

-GeoClaw is open-source software for simulating shallow earth-surface flows involving water wave propagation and inundation (*eg.*, tsunamis, storm surges and general overland flooding problems) GeoClaw is a subset of, and included with, Clawpack --- additional info is available at Clawpack's GeoClaw site ([geoclaw.org](http://www.geoclaw.org)).
+GeoClaw is open-source software for simulating shallow earth-surface flows involving water-wave propagation and inundation (*e.g.*, tsunamis, storm surges and general overland flooding problems).
+GeoClaw is a subpackage included with the latest versions of Clawpack.
+Specific information related to GeoClaw is available at the site ([geoclaw.org](http://www.geoclaw.org)).

-The GeoClaw source code included with Clawpack has the latest enhancements of the current Clawpack code (v5).
+The GeoClaw source code is included with the latest versions of Clawpack (v5).

 #### D-Claw